X

 ★ Pass it on ★ Ask e.g." How many less is 9x8 than 10x8?"

-☺ Get lots of practise with powerful visual images and importantly no time pressure to trigger maths anxiety using Tilleys times tables online game
+☺ Get lots of practice with powerful visual images and importantly no time pressure to trigger maths anxiety using Tilleys times tables online game

 times tables game level 3 screenshot